Beltium/NSI/README.md

 ### Terminale

-- **Advanced Exercises**: Additional projects and exercises completed during free time or when ahead of the syllabus.
+Additional projects and exercises completed during free time or when ahead of the syllabus.

 ### Extra Exercises

-- **Tkinter**:  set of projects showcasing graphical interfaces built with the Tkinter library.
-These exercises explore the basics of GUI creation in Python, including windows, buttons, and event handling.

-- **Matplotlib**:  Set of projects showcasing data visualization using the Matplotlib library.
-These exercises delve into creating plots, customizing graphs, and working with visual representations of data in Python.
+The extra exercises provide additional programming tasks focusing on specific libraries.
+These activities help explore various tools and features to enhance your coding skills and broaden your knowledge in Python development.

 More trimesters and content will be added as the course progresses.